DanielxPan/ap-forecast-pipeline/rpa/README.md

 # RPA: Statement Download

-The first stage of the [ap-forecast-pipeline](../README.md) case study: a UiPath automation that logs into the suppliers' online statement portal and downloads each store's newest bank statement, unattended, on a schedule.
+The first stage of the [ap-forecast-pipeline](../README.md) case study: a UiPath automation that logs into the invoice system where the suppliers' online statement portal is and downloads each store's newest statement, unattended, on a schedule.

 > These are the real `.xaml` workflow files (UiPath's project format is